-Who Should Be on Your SWOT Team?
+Who Should Be On Your SWOT Team?

 Each of the four SWOT components requires you and your teams to dig deep, ask tough questions, and give truthful answers.
 Below are several basic questions for each section.
 You could use these to address issues at a broader organizational level.
-However, make sure to add questions that dig deeper into your business circumstances and the goal of your SWOT analysis.
+However, make sure to add questions that dig deeper into your specific business circumstances and the goal of your SWOT analysis.

 Note that an answer might land in multiple areas in a SWOT.
 However, if too many items are showing up in multiple sections, you will need to get more clarity on those items.